 Welcome!
 We are the Public Affairs and Advocacy Institute (PAAI) at American University.
 We offer advanced workshops conducted by lobbying professionals throughout the year and host the Public Affairs and Advocacy Institute in December and May.

-Taking advantage of its setting in the nation's capital, PAAI (formerly the Lobbying Institute) offers courses on the representation of organized interests to the federal government combining academic approaches with the real world of Washington lobbying.
+Taking advantage of its setting in the nation's capital, PAAI offers courses on the representation of organized interests to the federal government combining academic approaches with the real world of Washington lobbying.

-The Institute is a two-week intensive course (4 credit hours) offered in January and May focusing on major aspects of professional lobbying and political influence.
-The Institute features speakers from the faculty of American University and approximately 40 prominent professional lobbyists representing corporations, trade and professional associations, public interest and other citizen groups, labor unions, as well as law and lobbying firms.
+The Institute is a two-week intensive course (4 credit hours) offered in December and May focusing on major aspects of professional lobbying and political influence.
+The Institute features speakers from the faculty of American University and dozens of prominent professional lobbyists representing corporations, trade and professional associations, public interest groups, labor unions, as well as law and lobbying firms.

 The workshop examines the full range of strategies and tactics pursued by organized interests and their lobbyists in attempting to gain access, obtain and exchange information, and influence policy makers in Congress and the executive branch.
 Drawing on their rich body of experiences, prominent lobbyists involved in all aspects of their profession offer lectures on such topics as direct lobbying, fundraising, the uses of different kinds of political money, various types of grassroots programs, coalition-building, advertising and public relations, and litigation strategies.

 The Institute has a longstanding commitment to values and ethics-based lobbying, providing lectures and discussions on all aspects of the topic.
 It also recognizes the need to integrate diversity, equity and Inclusion (DEI) in its approaches to developing effective advocacy campaigns.
 PAAI will continue to provide lectures and panels for individuals and organizations to better understand DEI impact on the Advocacy profession.